Syndicate555/contenthub/RESEND_SETUP.md

 - Verify webhook URL in Resend ends with `/api/webhooks/email`
 - Check Resend webhook logs: https://resend.com/webhooks → Click your webhook → "Recent Deliveries"

-### "Email received but not showing in ContentHub"
+### "Email received but not showing in Tavlo"
 - Check terminal logs for errors
 - Run: `npx tsx scripts/check-email-item.ts` to see if item was created
-- The email might have been categorized - check different views in ContentHub
+- The email might have been categorized - check different views in Tavlo

 ---